Universal Sparse Autoencoders: Interpretable Cross-Model Concept Alignment: Introduction

 In this work, we focus on discovering interpretable concepts shared among multiple pretrained deep neural networks (DNNs).
 The goal is to learn a \emph{universal concept space} -- a joint space of concepts -- that provides a unified lens into the hidden representations of diverse models.
 We define concepts as the abstractions each network captures that transcend individual data points—spanning low-level features (e.g., colors and textures) to high-level attributes (e.g., emotions like \emph{horror} and ideas like \emph{holidays}).

-Grasping the underlying representations within DNNs is crucial for mitigating risks during deployment~\cite{buolamwini2018gender,hansson2021self}, fostering the development of innovative model architectures~\cite{darcet2023vision}, and abiding by regulatory frameworks~\cite{euro2021laying,whitehouse2023president}.
+Grasping the underlying representations within DNNs is crucial for mitigating risks during deployment~\cite{buolamwini2018gender,hansson2021self}, fostering the development of innovative model architectures~\cite{kowal2022quantifying,darcet2023vision}, and abiding by regulatory frameworks~\cite{euro2021laying,whitehouse2023president}.
 Prior interpretability efforts often center on dissecting a single model for a specific task, leaving risk management unmanageable when each network is analyzed in isolation.
 With a growing number of capable DNNs, finding a canonical basis for understanding model internals may yield more tractable strategies for managing potential risks.

 Recent work supports this possibility.
 The core idea behind `foundation models'~\cite{henderson2023foundation} presupposes that any DNN trained on a large enough dataset should encode concepts that generalize to an array of downstream tasks for that modality.
-Moreover, recent work has shown that there is a substantial amount of shared information between DNNs trained independently for \textit{different} tasks or modalities~\cite{huh2024platonic}, and recent studies~\cite{dravid2023rosetta, kowal2024understanding} have found shared concepts across vision models, implying that universality may be more widespread than previously assumed.
-However, current techniques for identifying universal features ~\cite{dravid2023rosetta,huh2024platonic,kowal2024understanding} typically operate \emph{post-hoc}, extracting concepts from individual models and then matching them through labor-intensive filtering or optimization.
+Moreover, recent work \cite{moschella2022relative} has shown that regardless of architecture, initialization, and task, differently trained models may yield semantically equivalent latent representations, and recent studies~\cite{dravid2023rosetta, kowal2024understanding} even found shared concepts across vision models.
+This implies that universality may be more widespread than previously assumed.
+However, current techniques for identifying universal features ~\cite{dravid2023rosetta,huh2024platonic,kowal2024understanding} typically operate \emph{post-hoc}, extracting concepts from individual models and then matching them through compute-intensive filtering or optimization.
 This approach is limited in scalability, lacks the efficiencies of gradient-based training, and precludes \emph{translation} between models within a unified concept space.
 Consequently, tasks that require simultaneous interaction across multiple models, e.g., \emph{coordinated activation maximization} shown later, become more cumbersome.